How to Become a Weight Loss Consultant: Career Roadmap

 The requirements to become a weight loss consultant vary by employer.
-A bachelor's degree can help improve career outlook.
+A bachelor's degree and experience in the field can help improve career outlook.
 The following table outlines common requirements to become a weight loss consultant:

 |Degree Level||Varies by employer, from a high school diploma to a bachelor's degree*|

 |Key Skills||Analytical skills, instructional skills, problem-solving skills, people skills***|

 Sources: *Indeed.com Job Postings (November 2012), ** University of West Florida, ***U.S. Bureau of Labor Statistics